RagenPatel/YungBot/README.md

 # LeagueDiscord

-Bot that monitors Discord chatroom and replies to questions by going to various APIs to retrieve and manipulate data.
+Discord Bot that adds Twitch Emotes to Discord chat messages and replies to questions by going to various APIs to retrieve and manipulate data.

 # Setup